 We welcome all inquiries regarding applications.
 Materials pertaining to applications should be directed to the Admissions Office at 559-712-4222 or via e-mail at COMadmissions@chsu.edu.

-We encourage applicants to check their status through the AMP portal once they have been invited to complete a Supplemental Application.
+Once applicants have been invited to complete a Supplemental Application, they will gain access to their CHSU-COM Application Portal.
+We encourage applicants to monitor their status through the CHSU-COM Application portal.
 Applicants should be sure to check for missing or incomplete items.
 Applicants will be notified via email if there is a change in their admissions status, or with a request to complete the next step in the admissions process.

 When contacting the Admissions office, it is considered most professional to call once and leave a voicemail and/or send one email; repeatedly calling or emailing is unnecessary.
 Similarly, any type of direct communication to the CHSU-COM Deans or Admissions Committee members is prohibited, whether by the applicant, the applicant’s parents, employers/supervisors, faculty members or advisors.
 Any attempt to do so is considered “inappropriate communication” and unprofessional.

 The application cycle is now open for the Class of 2026!
 To apply to the CHSU-COM Doctor of Osteopathic Medicine program, please visit www.choosedo.org

 - Obtain a Baccalaureate degree (or equivalent) from an accredited institution.